-- Policy 1.1 Create walkable environments through short and connected blocks. - Action 1.1.1 Review concurrency and developer requirements and
+- Policy 1.1 Create walkable environments through short and connected blocks. - Action 1.1.1 Review concurrency and developer requirements and recommend modifications to achieve greater connectivity.

 Definition of Programmatic Recommendations' Organization

 The adopted Spokane Comprehensive Plan states, "Goals and policies provide specificity for planning and decision-making.
 Overall, they indicate desired directions, accomplishments, or aims in relation to the growth and development of Spokane."